Skip to content

 Rest in Power, Pocahontas-Rebecca.
 I don’t ever want to speak for you, but I bet you would have loved intersectional feminism and vaccines.

-I like to imagine her setting out down the Thames, nursing the cough that would prove fatal, once more travelling between England and Tsenacommacah, between Urras and Anarres, between one false god and another, a princess of no kingdom but her own.
+I like to imagine her setting out down the Thames, nursing the cough that would soon prove fatal, once more travelling between England and Tsenacommacah, between Urras and Anarres, between one false god and another, a princess of no kingdom but her own.

 What would she tell young Ketho?
 Perhaps the same words as Shevek:

-“We are all children of time.”
+“We are the children of time.”

-Time – that nebulous Never-Never Land from which none of us can ever be dispossessed.
+Ah, time – that nebulous Never-Never Land from which none of us can ever be dispossessed.

 1 The Algonquian name for Eastern Virginia, which means “densely inhabited land” – a fact that chills the body with its testimony that the indigenous peoples of Virginia, like the oysters of the Chesapeake Bay, though an endangered rarity today were once spectacularly numerous.